 Consequently, one landscape’s value can be held above another.
 This is not surprising as visiting national parks invokes positive associations of beauty, the exotic, freedom, relaxation and ‘getting back to nature’.

-But choosing to value one landscape over another, and by implication the welfare of one above another, may be just as curious a notion as the neat lines drawn on a map.
-All land forms are interconnected and communicate through zones of transition with each other.
-The welfare and healthy state of one region affects its neighbouring regions, and so on.
+But choosing to value one landscape over another, and by implication, the welfare of one above another may be just as curious a notion as the neat lines drawn on a map.
+All landforms are interconnected and communicate through zones of transition with each other.
+The welfare and healthy state of one region affect its neighbouring regions, and so on.
 The whole is greater than the sum of its parts.

-If you are in the Wilson – Kent Street area then please come to Photography Exhibition Canning River and have a look, afterwards you can enjoy a coffee next door at the cafe.
+If you are in the Wilson – Kent Street area then please come to the Photography Exhibition, Canning River Eco Centre.